-The Association of Housing Advice Services was founded in the late 1980s by a group of managers in statutory housing advice services who saw the need to meet regularly to exchange ideas and promote the value of their service.
-In those days housing advice was the Cinderella of housing needs and very much under constant threat.
+AHAS was founded in the late 1980s by a group of managers in statutory housing advice services who saw the need to meet regularly to exchange ideas and promote the value of their service.

-Over 20 years on, housing advice and options services are at the forefront of housing departments, and have taken the lead in developing housing strategy to respond and meet housing need in an evolving housing agenda.
+From starting out as small complementary services, housing advice and options services are now at the forefront of housing departments.
+We have taken the lead in housing departments and our service now incorporates all aspects of homelessness, allocations, temporary housing, often Environmental Health and are now central to the development of housing strategy to respond and meet housing need in an evolving housing agenda.

 AHAS’ activities have supported and promoted the professionalism of the sector and encouraged the development of new ideas.

 - The promotion and understanding of local authority housing advice and housing needs services.

 - To promote good practice in housing needs services

 - To raise awareness of issues within private sector housing.

 AHAS is a not for profit unincorporated association.
 AHAS does not levy any membership fees.
 AHAS’ income derives from its conferences, seminars and training and all income is channelled into its activities.